What is Horse Camp?

 The girls sleep in the 4H building and the boy sleep in the Equestrian Building.
 Campers must bring their own cots, bedding, etc.

 No, camp does not provide horses to our campers.
 Campers are required to bring their own horse or a horse that they have borrowed.

 Yes, however, it is not recommended.
 Campers should have some experience and be able to care for(feed/water/etc) and tack their horse.
 We do have volunteers that can assist them but ultimately, it is the camper’s responsibility to care for their horse for the week.

 Campers awake at 7 am to feed/water their horses and clean stalls.
 Breakfast is at 8 am.
 From 9 am to 12 pm, we have our morning lesson rotation: hour of riding lessons, 45 minutes of E-cademy, and an hour of free time.
 Lunch is served at noon and the lesson rotation is repeated from 1 pm to 4pm.
 At 4:15 pm, campers participate in the elective that they have chosen for the day.
-Horses are fed and stalls are cleaned again at 5:15 pm and at 5:45 campers meet in their PowWow groups.
+Horses are fed and stalls are cleaned again at 5 pm.
 Dinner is served at 6 pm followed by our evening activity at 7 pm.
-After a long day, campers make their way back to the dorms for lights out at 10 pm.
+After a long day, campers make their way back to the dorms for lights out around 9:30 pm.

 Our instructors are experienced and talented equestrians that bring a wide range of talents and disciplines to the ring.

 A camper is put in their riding group based on a variety of factors, including but limited to: age, riding ability, riding interests, hometown, etc.

 We rely heavily on volunteers in order to run a successful, educational, fun and safe camp at a low cost rate.
 If you are able to volunteer that would be great but it is not required.